Skip to main content Skip to footer

 • Be spotted - All divers should carry a surface marker buoy (SMB) or delayed surface marker buoy (DSMB) on every dive to aid their visibility to all surface craft.

 • Carry a means of calling for help.
-Consider carrying a personal locator beacon (PLB) or similar device in a waterproof canister
+Consider carrying a personal locator beacon (PLB) or similar device in a waterproof canister or pouch

 Sub Acqu Diving in murky waters